 The actions we undertake to achieve this high standard include

-- Promoting and advancing harmonisation of post-basic education and criteria for clinical specialisation
+- Promoting and advancing the post-basic education for sports physical therapists and the criteria for clinical specialisation

-- Evaluating, developing, and coordinating current worldwide clinical skills, guidelines, protocols, ethics, and rules of behaviour specific to sports physical therapy
+- Evaluating, developing, and coordinating aspects of sports physical therapy education and practice including; clinical skills, guidelines, protocols, ethics, and behaviours specific to sports physical therapy

 - Encouraging worldwide participation in evidence-based practice in sports physical therapy

-- Encouraging international scientific research in the field of sports physical therapy and promoting opportunities for the spread of knowledge of new developments
+- Encouraging international scientific research in the field of sports physical therapy and promoting its dissemination

-- Encouraging communication and exchange of educational and professional information between member organisations and their individual members through International Congress, seminars, the IFSPT website, and a web-based scientific magazine
+- Encouraging communication and exchange of educational and professional information between member organisations and their individual members through International Congress, conferences, seminars, website and social media communication channels.

 - Facilitating the development of international networks of all specialty areas in which sports physical therapists practice including Olympic, professional, elite, disabled, recreational, and other athletic populations

 - Developing a register of Registered International Sports Physical Therapists (RISPTs)